Cosmic Ray Deflection Society: History

 The society's motto is The Hat Comes First.
-The triangle formed with thumbtips and the tips of two first fingers is the secret sign to remember ozone, O3 protects all.
+The triangle formed with the tips of the thumbs and forefingers is the secret sign to remember ozone, O3 protects all.

 Since the early days of cosmic ray deflection, several art cars, or Cosmic Ray Deflection Motor Vehicles, have joined the growing collection of CR items.
-Members are now working on a Cosmic Ray House and Garden with patio in New Orleans, as well as shields for urbanwear.
+Members are now working on a Cosmic Ray House and Garden with patio in New Orleans, as well as shields for urban wear.

 The organization played an important role in the 1996 Black World Wide Web protest and the follow-up Blue Ribbon Online Free Speech Campaign.
 As a result, free speech issues were added to the organization's activities.

 Membership

 The only requirements for membership into the CRDSNA is to build an anti-cosmic ray headpiece, (ACRaH.) and to attempt to read Dhalgren by Samuel R. Delany and The Electric Kool-Aid Acid Test test by Tom Wolfe.

 A local chapter is approved by getting three members to make ACRaHs.
 Local chapters hold monthly covered dish meetings to help build a Cosmic Ray Cookbook for future publication.
 Chapters are urged to adopt a local outsider artist and help see to their daily needs on an ongoing basis.
 Chapter activities include promoting local environmental and free speech issues.
 Robert's Rules of Order govern all meetings.